 - Yeshivah Torah Veyirah Satmar heder (boy school)

 - Beth Midrash Hisachdus Avrechim of Satmar, donated by the eminent philanthropist (the Hasidic equivalent of Carnegie) Yisroel Zupnik.

 - Beth Din Tsedek (righteous court) of Satmar

-- Grill on Lee
+- Grill on Lee, a modern, successful restaurant

 - Donath (hersog) wine